Can a Hard Drive Be Repaired?

 Should I look for a hard drive repair shop near me or mail my drive to a lab?

 Most local computer repair shops don't have PC-3000 firmware tools or a particle-controlled clean bench.
 Many national data recovery companies listing local addresses on Google Maps operate virtual offices that ship your drive to a central facility anyway.
-Mailing directly to an equipped data recovery lab with published pricing ($100 to $2,000) skips the middleman & reduces unnecessary handling of a fragile drive.
+Mailing directly to an equipped data recovery lab with published pricing ($100 to $2,000) skips the middleman and reduces unnecessary handling of a fragile drive.

 My external hard drive stopped working.
 Is the drive dead or just the enclosure?